 Image from Grace College

-Wearable technology is smart electronical devices that can be worn on the body (in clothing, as accessory or implants).
+Wearable technology is smart electronic devices that can be worn on the body (in clothing, as accessories, or implants).
 Examples are smart textiles, smartwatches, and activity trackers.
-These devices often exchange data through the internet with other devices, with software, manufacturers etc. This can contribute to the Internet of Things (IoT) and new possibilities in using that data in areas like health care.
+These devices often exchange data through the internet with other devices, with software, manufacturers, etc. This can contribute to the Internet of Things (IoT) and new possibilities in using that data in areas like health care.